ArenKDesai/Aren-s-Notes/Big Data Systems/Map Reduce.md

 HDFS files get sent to Mapping jobs into reduce jobs into HDFS files, and the cycle continues.
 Intermediate transfers can screw over optimization algorithms, so [[Spark]] is needed to fix this.

 ## Reducers
 Reducers combine the output of multiple mappers to a single file.
-MapReduce shuffles the data, brings together intermediate outputs from mappers with th
+MapReduce shuffles the data, brings together intermediate outputs from mappers with the same key.
+All data with the same key